 Other Animals That Eat Foxes

-Carnivorous birds like eagles prefer to go for younger foxes, and a good reason for this is to balance their weight as they fly.
+Carnivorous birds such as eagles prefer to go for younger foxes, and a good reason for this is to balance their weight as they fly.

-Also, other animals like bobcats, lynx, owls, wolverines, and badgers eat foxes.
+Also, other animals such as bobcats, lynx, owls, wolverines, badgers, boas, and pythons eat foxes.

 Some foxes also eat other foxes, especially when there is food scarcity.
 In some extreme situations, a fox can steal a kit (a baby fox) for food.